vjelic/omnistat-glog-fork/docs/metrics.md

 ## Network

-Network metrics provide information about data transfers for each network interface.
-Supported network types include Ethernet, Infiniband, and Slingshot.
+The network data collector enables metrics providing information about data transfers for each network interface detected in the host platform.
+Currently supported network types include Ethernet, Infiniband, and Slingshot.

 **Collector**: `enable_network`